How to use compost in gardens and landscapes

 The sequence of photos below shows how soil amended with compost promotes healthy landscape plants:

 The landscape bed is now ready for planting.
 The surface was raked.
-Edging was installed between the planting bed and pathway (Figure 10C).
+Edging was installed between the planting bed and pathway (Figure 9C).

 Landscape plants were installed in fall.
-The plants were watered at the time of planting as shown in Figure 10D.
+The plants were watered at the time of planting as shown in Figure 9D.

 Mulch was applied on the surface.
 Woody mulch helps to conserve water in the soil.
-It also helps keep weed seeds from germinating (Figure 10E).
+It also suppresses weed seed germination.
+(Figure 9E).

-After a year, the plants have started to fill in the area without any additional irrigation or fertilizer (Figure 10F).
-When the soil is prepared the right way, drought-tolerant plants thrive with minimal ongoing inputs in areas with adequate rainfall.
+After a year, the plants have started to fill in the area without additional irrigation or fertilizer (Figure 9F).
+If you have appropriately prepared the soil and precipitation is adequate, drought-tolerant plants thrive with minimal inputs.

 Lawns